You can access the table of contents below by clicking or tapping the double-chevron icon.

 In July 2025, my wife and I made a short visit to Kraków Old Town in Poland.
-I want to share with you some photographs I took during our stay.
+I want to share some photographs I took during our stay with you.
 I was up and about with my camera between 6 and 7 a.m., and late in the evening, to take advantage of the better light suitable for photography.

 Photo Gallery – Kraków Old Town

-You can click or touch any image (above the captions) to see the a full-sized photo and to cycle through the gallery.
+You can view any image by clicking or tapping above the caption to see it full-sized and explore the gallery.

 Notes About Some of the Photographs